cmeresearch/tacoquest/Concepts.md

 * Mushroom (Portobello, Cremini, or Shiitake?)

 **Modifications and Future Directions**
-* Experiment with various dried chiles like ancho or guajillo
+* Experiment with dried chiles like ancho or guajillo
+* Add MSG to vegetarian/vegan recipes to improve richness